AMHulsman/FearfulAvoidanceTask/README.md

 # Fearful Avoidance Task (FAT)
 The **Fearful Avoidance Task (FAT)** is an experimental paradigm that assesses approach-avoidance decisions under competing reward and threat prospects.

+This repository contains a Python version of the Fearful Avoidance Task, allowing you to use it for your own experiments.
+For installation instructions, please refer to the manual in the project folder.

 *References*